Why Should You Want to Get Into Cyber Security?

 - Step 3: Network with cyber security professionals

 - Step 4: Do an internship in cyber security

 By taking these steps, you will have a better chance of getting into cyber security with no experience.
 You can take these steps in any order and even simultaneously.

 The good news is that there isn’t only one expected educational path to get into cyber security.

 There are advantages to getting a bachelor’s degree - a computer science degree provides you with the foundation for a career in cyber security.
 However, there are professionals who get into cyber security with associate’s degrees in IT that focus on security, networking, programming or systems management.
 There are also some who study for their college degrees while working and gaining experience in the field.

-Obtaining IT and cyber security certifications is one way to prove that you have the required fundamentals in IT and foundation in cyber security.
+Obtaining IT and cyber security certifications is one way to prove that you have the required fundamentals in IT and a foundation in cyber security.
 This will definitely help your chances of getting into cyber security with no experience.
-This is because it shows that you have the passion for cyber security and the requisite knowledge to work in the field.
+This is because it shows that you have a passion for cyber security and the requisite knowledge to work in the field.

 There are various IT and cyber security certifications that cyber security professionals hold.
 Among the most popular ones are:

 The key thing is to realize that technology changes quickly and that you need to stay on top of the changes in the cyber security field.
 As Alexander says, “Technology changes so quickly.
 Get online, talk to people, and figure out what you need to learn - and then dive in.”